emmt/YOIFITS/README.md

 ## Usage

-If properly installed, the software exploits the *auto-load* facility of Yorick so that there is no needs to `#include "oifits.i"`.
+If properly installed, the software exploits the *auto-load* facility of Yorick so that there are no needs to `#include "oifits.i"`.

 ### Dealing with an existing OI-FITS file